Instruments of the

 The gènder is a metallophone having a two-octave or wider range, with bronze keys suspended over bamboo resonators.
 There are two sets of instruments, one for polos (the part of an interlocking figuration that follows the basic melodic line most closely), and one tuned slightly higher for the nyangsih (the generally offbeat part of an interlocking figuration).
 This difference in tuning creates a shimmering chorus effect.

-Suggested substitutions: gamelan sample or vibraphone sample.
+Suggested substitutions: gamelan or vibraphone samples.
 Tune the polos instrument slightly flat and the nyangsih slightly sharp.

 Jegogan: